Safeguarding Policy

 • demonstrate compliance with relevant statutory guidelines

-• ensure that safeguarding responsibilities are clear and that people understand how to report concerns they may have about a child, young person or vulnerable adult
+• ensure that safeguarding responsibilities are clear and that staff, volunteers and customers understand how to report concerns they may have about a child, young person or an adult at risk.

 The Charity reserves the right to modify this policy from time to time at its discretion and in line with legislation.